dioxfile/NS-2-Selfish-Behavior-Protocols/README.md

 The problem of the selfish nodes according to [Bakakhouya](https://ieeexplore.ieee.org/abstract/document/4756492) is that it participates in routing functions by agreeing to forward packets on behalf of other nodes.
 However, instead of silently drops packets in an attempt to save energy and bandwidth.

-There are two types of selfish nodes:
+There are three types of selfish nodes:

 1 - which correctly participates in the routing process.
 However, it does not forward data packets to other nodes.
 Algorithm 1 implements this behavior in AODV, DSDV, OLSR, and DSR protocols in NS-2.

+2 - these are nodes with low battery charge on the mobile device, even for maintain their own communication and as a result, after using the network, they turn off their Wireless interface causing route errors and consequently the loss of packets from other nodes.

-2 - and what does not participate in the routing process, dropping control messages.
+3 - and what does not participate in the routing process, dropping control messages.

-The selfish node of type 2 has no effect on the packet delivery rate.
-However, type 1 is the most damaging to the network by degrading the packet delivery rate.
+OBS: The selfish node of type 3 has no effect on the packet delivery rate.
+However, type 1 and type 2 are the ones that do the most damage to the network by degrading the packet delivery rate.

 ---
 <p>